Download this Entertainment Business Plan for Music Artists and Music Producers free for easy editing in Google Docs, Microsoft Word or Apple Pages:

 7.0 Financial Plan

-DJA is offering several simultaneous investment opportunities to cater to short and long-term investor needs and requirements.
+DJA is offering several simultaneous investment opportunities in this entertainment business plan to cater to short and long-term investor needs and requirements.
 DJA seeks to keep the structure of the financing simple and flexible.

 Phase 1 of the Offering